xuyungang/Hisat2_index_maker/README.md

 ## Example
   bash make_ensmbl_index.sh 94 homo_sapiens CRCh38.94

-  after the fished, the index files will be located in the folder GRCh38.94/, including files: genome.fa, index files and matched gtf files.
+  When it's done, the index files will be located in the folder GRCh38.94/, including files: genome.fa, index files and matched gtf files.